 That is why media planning is such a vital phase, as it allows you to make the most of your advertisements.

-Nowadays, media buying are made in one of two ways:
+Nowadays, media buying is made in one of two ways:

-- Direct buy — Media buyers form relationships with publishers in order to negotiate ad inventory, such as negotiating with a newspaper to have an ad put in the next issue.
+- Direct buy — Media buyers form relationships with publishers to negotiate ad inventory, such as negotiating with a newspaper to have an ad put in the next issue.

-- Programmatic buying entails the use of automated technologies to buy the purchasing process.
+- Programmatic buying — entails the use of automated technologies to buy the purchasing process.
 Learn more about programmatic buying software in our post here.

 Media Buying vs. Media Planning

 Ever wondered what is the difference between media planning vs media buying?
-Media buying and media planning are both in the same category, yet they are two distinct procedures.
+Media buying and media planning are both in the same category, yet they are distinct procedures.
 While media buying focuses on achieving the most impressions from the right audience at the lowest cost, media planning focuses on the campaign’s strategy.

 You determine which media will most effectively reach a specific audience during the planning phase.
 As a result, after media planning is completed, media buying follows.
 It’s also worth noting that media planning isn’t only for advertising; it applies to any media that a brand distributes.